postlund/hass-atv-beta/info.md

 **==> READ EVERYTHING BEFORE UPGRADING!!! <==**

-**TL;DR Initial work to support tvOS 15.
-Old config is not compatible, please remove previously added devices before upgrading (or let me know what happens if you don't)!**

 This is the beta version of the Apple TV integration for Home Assistant.
 Use with care, possibly unstable and/or non-working code lives here.
 Be warned (but also, be brave).